 The Direct Aid Program

-In the last twelve months the Embassy has funded a range of humanitarian projects aimed at assisting the following target groups and development sectors:
+The Embassy has already funded a range of humanitarian projects aimed at assisting the following target groups and development sectors:

 - Improved quality of life and increased access to employment opportunities for disabled persons;

-- Establishment of education programs (e.g. basic literacy, gender equality, drug and health awareness, water and sanitation) and vocational training initiatives within poor urban communities and contribution to medical facilities for treatment of the disadvantaged groups; and
+- Establishment of education programs (e.g. basic literacy, gender equality, drug and health awareness, water and sanitation), vocational training initiatives within poor urban communities and contribution to medical facilities for treatment of the disadvantaged groups; and

-- Alleviation of poverty within the Afghan refugee community (supporting educational institutions and providing increased access to vocational training and employment opportunities).
+- Alleviation of poverty within the Afghan refugee community (supporting educational institutions and providing increased access to vocational training, employment opportunities, improved settlement and sanitary water).

 We encourage applications for DAP funding from individuals, NGOs and not-for-profit organisations involved in humanitarian projects.